Siestas and fiestas.

 Walking into the industrialised outskirts of León, smeared with noisy highways and tasteless advertising boards, I noticed an atmospheric shift from the Meseta’s quaint villages.
 The urbanised alleyways provided little in terms of inspiration, and, remarkably, I found myself longing to be back amongst the wheat fields that had blunted my enthusiasm over the past few days.

-While many of the Camino’s rural regions aren’t flushed with wealth, they maintain a genuine, undiluted honesty that is often lost within large metropolitan sprawls.
+While many of the Camino’s rural regions aren’t flushed with wealth, they maintain a genuine, undiluted humility that is often lost within large metropolitan sprawls.
 Almost to a fault, outlying communities are impeccably presented with swept sidewalks and residential balconies flowing with seasonal blooms.
 The over-developed slog into León had lost this charm.